Ricca665/SqrtRange/README.md

 This can be helpful, if, for example, you need this

-# How can i use it?
+# Documentation
 It's actually really simple

-Here is what you will need to use:
+Here is what you can use:
+`SqrtRange.Calculate(firstnumber, secondnumber)`

 `SqrtRange.Calculate(firstnumber, secondnumber, logFile, doClearLogFile)`